gunbun33/mcp-servers/README.md

 ## What is MCP?

-The Machine Comprehension Protocol (MCP) is a protocol designed for communication between AI agents and tools/services.
+The Model Context Protocol (MCP) is a protocol designed for communication between AI agents and tools/services.
 It enables AI systems to interact with various tools and services through a standardized interface.

 ## Getting Started